NinjaPerson24119/Pre-University-Projects/README.md

 - DarkBasic (classic)
 - C++

+I also developed some stuff in GameMaker, but I don't think I have the files for those anymore.

+# Motivation

+It's been a really long time and I wanted to see what files I still had, and go down memory lane.

+To have a catalog of games I've been writing since I was 10 years old is really incredible.

+Some of it is downright embarassing :) but I love having it around anyway.

 # Brief Timeline
+<2010 - GameMaker
 2010-2011 DarkBasic (classic)
 2013-2015 C++
 2014-2017 C# (only wrote a few projects here)